Genusbiz/docs/developers/defining-an-app-model/services/nodes-and-node-groups.md

 ## Node

 A node is a [Genus Server](../../../terminology.md#genus-server) that is registered and allowed to run one or more app services.
-For a node to provide services, Genus App Services must be installed and configured, and the node must also be a member of a node group.
+For a node to provide services, Genus Services must be installed and configured, and the node must also be a member of a node group.

 A node can be dedicated to one data set, or it can provide services to all data sets.